Shopify vs. Other E-commerce Platforms for Your Online Store

 • Budget flexibility is important

-Choose Magento as:
+Choose Magento if:

 • You are a large enterprise with complex B2B needs